top of page

 • Access to our digital Event Community Space

-• An invitation to our Social Hour on Friday, with refreshments and hors d'oeuvres
+• An invitation to our Welcome Social Hour on Friday, with refreshments and hors d'oeuvres

-• Breakfast on Friday, Saturday, and Sunday plus coffee break refreshments
+• Breakfast on Friday, Saturday, and Sunday plus coffee break beverages

 • Option to add 9 CEs for live attendance